 As a former British Colony, it makes sense that afternoon tea is a big to-do here and it’s the hotels that really that do it best.

-Perhaps the most famous places to have tea is the Lobby Lounge in The Peninsula Hong Kong.
-It’s quite beautiful and it’s a good stop if shopping and sightseeing on Kowloon side in TST (Tsim Tsa Tsui).
+Perhaps the most famous places to have tea is the Lobby Lounge in The Peninsula, Hong Kong.
+It’s beautiful and it’s a good stop if shopping and sightseeing on the Kowloon side in TST (Tsim Sha Tsui).

 Mandarin Cake Shop

 I bought my daughter’s first birthday cake at the Mandarin Cake Shop inside Mandarin Oriental, Hong Kong (American cheesecake because she liked to eat cheese at the time) and it’s where I’d grab cakes and desserts to-go when we were invited to dinner parties.